7 Great Places to Cool Off This Summer

 No doubt about it – summers in West Georgia get HOT!
 When temperatures are too hot to move, cool off at these great spots in our area:

-2. Midtown Water Park: Located just off Highway 27 at 125 Leroy Childs Drive, Midtown Water Park is a great place for the people of all ages.
-The park includes slides for smaller children, a 150-foot Spiral Speed Slide, a Zero Depth Entry for young children, a rain tree, walrus swings, concession stand, picnic area and more.
-The park is open daily at noon (1:00p.m. on Sunday) through August 2, 2015.
+Located just off Highway 27 at 125 Leroy Childs Drive, Midtown Water Park is a great place for the people of all ages.
+This water park in Carollton, GA includes slides for smaller children, a 150-foot Spiral Speed Slide, a Zero Depth Entry for young children, a rain tree, walrus swings, concession stand, picnic area and more.
+The park is open daily at noon (1:00 p.m. on Sunday) through August 2, 2015.
 Admission is $4 for adults, $3 for youth and seniors.
 Children under 2 are free.
 Family passes are available.
-For summer events in Carrollton, visit the Carrollton Parks, Recreation, and Cultural Arts events calendar.